SigmanGroup/Multi-Threshold-Analysis-Public/README.md

 # Installation
 A conda environment is provided in the multithreshold_env.yml or multithreshold_env.txt files.
 To create the environment, run\
-`conda env create --file=multithreshold_env.yml`\
+`conda env create --file=multithreshold_env_win.yml`\
 or\
-`conda env create --file=multithreshold_env.txt`\
+`conda env create --file=multithreshold_env_lin.yml`\
-and set the multithreshold environment as the kernel for the Jupyter notebook.
+depending on your opperating system and set the multithreshold environment as the kernel for the Jupyter notebook.

 # Requirements
 If you'd prefer to create your own environment, here is a list of known dependencies: